Textualize/textual/docs/guide/CSS.md

     The fact that the type selector matches base classes is a departure from browser CSS which doesn't have the same concept.

-You may have noticed that the `border` rule exists in both Static and BoxedText.
+You may have noticed that the `border` rule exists in both Static and Button.
 When this happens, Textual will use the most recently defined sub-class within a list of bases.
-So BoxedText wins over Static, and Static wins over Widget (the base class of all widgets).
-Hence if both these rules were in a stylesheet, the boxed text would be "solid blue" and not "rounded white".
+So Button wins over Static, and Static wins over Widget (the base class of all widgets).
+Hence if both rules were in a stylesheet, the buttons would be "solid blue" and not "rounded white".

 ### ID selector